-Fig. 1: Particle trajectories and phase space evolution of a laminar beam [7]

-The beam shown in Fig. 1 starts propagating completely parallel to the symmetry axis z; in this particular case the particles all have zero transverse velocity.
+Fig. 1: Particle trajectories and phase space evolution of a laminar beam [7] The beam shown in Fig. 1 starts propagating completely parallel to the symmetry axis z; in this particular case, the particles all have zero transverse velocity.
 There are no orbits that cross each other in such a beam.
-Ignoring collisions and inner forces, like coulomb forces, such a parallel beam could propagate an infinite distance with no change in its transverse width.
-When the beam crosses the ideal lens it is transformed in a converging laminar beam.
+Ignoring collisions and inner forces, such as coulomb forces, such a parallel beam could propagate an infinite distance with no change in its transverse width.
+When the beam crosses the ideal lens, it is transformed into a converging laminar beam.
 Because the transverse velocities after the linear lens are proportional to the displacement off-axis, particle orbits define similar triangles that converge to a single point.
 After passing through the singularity at the focal point, the particles follow diverging orbits.
-We can always transform a diverging (or converging) beam to a parallel beam by using a lens of the proper focal length, as can be seen by reversing the propagation axis of Fig. 1.

-The small boxes in the lower part of the figure depict the particle distributions in the trace space (x,x'), equivalent to the canonical phase space $(x,p_x \approx x'p)$ when p is constant, i.e. without beam acceleration.
+We can always transform a diverging (or converging) beam into a parallel beam by using a lens of the proper focal length, as can be seen by reversing the propagation axis of Fig. 1.
+The small boxes in the lower part of the figure depict the particle distributions in the trace space (x, x'), equivalent to the canonical phase space $(x, p_x \approx x'p)$ when p is constant, i.e. without beam acceleration.
 The phase space area occupied by an ideal laminar beam is a straight segment of zero thickness.
 As can be easily verified, the condition that the particle distribution has zero thickness proceeds from condition 1; the segment straightness is a consequence of condition 2.
 The distribution of a laminar beam propagating through a transport system with ideal linear focusing elements is thus a straight segment with variable slope.
+Particles in a non-laminar beam have a random distribution of transverse velocities at the same location and a spread in directions, as shown in Fig. 2.
+Because of the disorder of a non-laminar beam, it is impossible to focus all particles from a location in the beam toward a common point.
+Lenses can influence only the average motion of particles.
+Focal spot limitations are a major concern for a wide variety of applications, from electron microscopy to free electron lasers and linear colliders.
+The phase space plot of a non-laminar beam is no longer a straight line: the beam, as shown in the lower boxes of Fig. 2, occupies a wider area of the phase space.